open-craft/phd-cluster-template/README.md

 This repo uses [pre-commit](https://pre-commit.com/) to ensure the code is formatted and up to standards before it is being committed.

 Once pre-commit is installed, execute `pre-commit install` to setup the git commit hooks.
+Then, execute `pre-commit install -t commit-msg` to allow the `commit-msg` state.

 ### Setting Up Development Environment